pubnub/pubnub-blocks-ansible/README.md

 1. Download module from [repository](https://raw.githubusercontent.com/pubnub/pubnub-blocks-ansible/master/module/pubnub_blocks.py).
 2. Place it into Ansible modules directory (or directory for custom modules).
   1. If you already have directory where custom modules is stored please add [pubnub_blocks.py](https://raw.githubusercontent.com/pubnub/pubnub-blocks-ansible/master/module/pubnub_blocks.py) there.
-  2. If this is first your custom module, you need to find and update `ansible.cfg` file to include `library` assignment in _[defaul]_ section like [here](https://raw.githubusercontent.com/pubnub/pubnub-blocks-ansible/master/ansible.cfg) (but make sure to pass proper path to variable).
+  2. If this is first your custom module, you need to find and update `ansible.cfg` file to include `library` assignment in _[default]_ section like [here](https://raw.githubusercontent.com/pubnub/pubnub-blocks-ansible/master/ansible.cfg) (but make sure to pass proper path to variable).
   3. It is also possible to place custom modules in `library` directory which is on same level with `playbook.yml` file (which is used to run automated integration process).

 After module placed into location about which [Ansible](https://www.ansible.com) is aware we can start adding PubNub BLOCKS management with playbook.